frc3512/Robot-2020/docs/system-architecture.md

 # System architecture

+This document describes the robot's overall system architecture.

 ## TimesliceRobot class

-### Overridable member functions

-The main robot class inherits from the TimesliceRobot class, so it supports the following modes:
+The main robot class inherits from [TimesliceRobot](../src/main/include/frc/TimesliceRobot.h), so it supports the following modes:

 * Disabled (the robot doesn't move)